tinymce/tinymce-docs/general-configuration-guide/boilerplate-content-css.md

 keywords: css content_css
 ---

-Some features in {{site.productname}} that require additional CSS to be added to the page that displays the content produced by the editor.
-In general, to get as clean an output as possible from a rich text editor as well as to use some advanced features like captioned images, use CSS rather than inline styles to render correctly.

-This Boilerplate CSS can be used to style these advanced elements.
-This CSS file can be used within the editor using the [content_css]({{ site.baseurl }}/configure/content-appearance/#content_css) option and also on your page where the saved content is presented.
+Some elements in {{site.productname}} require additional CSS to be added to the page that displays the content produced by the editor.
+The following CSS styles can be used to style these elements.
+Add this CSS file to the editor using the [content_css]({{ site.baseurl }}/configure/content-appearance/#content_css) option and add the styles the page where the saved content is presented.

 ```css
 /*